tooling/book-of-modern-frontend-tooling/chapters/scaffolding/lineman/getting-started.md

 ```
 3. Any grunt task modules or other runtime dependencies you need should be included in the "dependencies" object so that they will be installed and available to the end user.

 A plugin file closely resembles the format of each project's `config/application` and `config/files` files.
-JavaScript and Coffeescript files under `config/plugins` will be automatically pickedup and run by Lineman and merged into your project configuration.
+JavaScript and Coffeescript files under `config/plugins` will be automatically picked-up and run by Lineman and merged into your project configuration.
 An example of a plugin file is:

 ``` js
 // config/plugins/my-task-here.{js,coffee}